Home » Services » Mole Control

 There are many methods of mole control — less than adequate strategies and methods, as well as old wives’ tales.
 There are also some methods that provide some results, but not the best results.
-We provide two different methods of control: trapping and baiting.
+We provide two different methods of control: baiting and trapping.

-Whatever method you choose, baiting or trapping, rest assured that it is performed by professional mole control experts when you choose us to rid your lawn of moles.
+Whatever method is employed, baiting or trapping, rest assured that it is performed by professional mole control experts when you choose Flying Pig Pest Control to rid your lawn of moles.

 Mole baiting is a method by which we identify active mole tunnels and strategically and effectively place bait that will be found by moles that are traveling through the lawn and landscape.
 Utilizing this method, no traps are in the way of mowers.